deepakkarki/gatsby-blog-starter/src/pages/blog/series/wpbook/part-4.md

 part: 4
 ---

-You are reading the fourth part of the series, find the whole series at [series/wpbook](/blog/series/wpbook).
+You are reading the fourth part of the series, find the whole series at <i-link to="/blog/series/wpbook">series/wpbook</i-link>.

 ## 25. Creating a Folksonomy